demystifyfp/demystifyfp/content/clojure/marketplace-middleware/creating-cron-jobs-in-clojure.md

   )
 ```

-As the name indicates the `to-oms-order` function takes an tata-cliq's order and transform it to OMS's order representation.
+As the name indicates the `to-oms-order` function takes a tata-cliq's order and transforms it to OMS's order representation.

 ## Wiring Up With The Cron Job

 The final piece is wiring up the allocate order cron job for the Tata-Cliq API.
-It fetches the new orders, tranform each order to its corresponding OMS representation and allocate each of them in the OMS.
+It fetches the new orders, tranforms each order to its corresponding OMS representation and allocates them in the OMS.

 ```clojure
 (ns wheel.marketplace.tata-cliq.core